Athlete/athlete-api-docs/resources/workout.rst

     :metadata/desc: The post body.
 The description to the workout (it's going to be saved as Post information).
     :metadata/time: The datetime when the workout was created.
 The format is like the example.
 [YEAR]-[MONTH]-[DAY]T[HOUR]:[MINUTE]:[SECONDS]Z.
-    :metadata/extensions/privacy: The privacy of the workout.
-Allowed values are [public, friends, private].
-This field is optional, if you don't provide a privacy value, "public" will be used.

     :trk/name: The name of the workout.
 The title the user assigned to it.
     :trk/type: The type of the run as described above.
 (Endurance, Indoor, Beach, etc.)
     :trk/trkseg: Here you put the points!

+    :metadata/extensions/privacy: The privacy of the workout.
+Allowed values are [public, friends, private].
+This field is optional, if you don't provide a privacy value, "public" will be used.[OPTIONAL]
+    :metadata/extensions/facebook_access_token: If you provide a valid Token, this workout will be shared on facebook.
+[OPTIONAL]

 Each <trkpt> element contains the route data.